P-Serrador/56-Group_Project_MainRepo/README.md

 # 56-Group_Project_MainRepo
-A repository for the Engineering Computations group tast
+A repository for the Engineering Computations group task